Doesn't everybody have a little ADHD?

 What would be different in your life if you found the support you need?

-There are coaching, support groups, books, podcasts, classes, magazines, Youtube videos, meetups, websites, games, strategies, and apps to name a few.
+There are coaches, support groups, books, podcasts, classes, magazines, Youtube videos, meetups, websites, games, strategies, and apps to name a few.

 Remember: